- Home

 1. Eat an energy-boosting breakfast

-Whether or not you agree that breakfast’s the most important meal of the day, it’s certainly true that what you eat in the morning can make a difference to your energy levels throughout the day.
+Whether or not you agree that breakfast is the most important meal of the day, it’s certainly true that what you eat in the morning can make a difference to your energy levels throughout the day.

 Generally speaking, breakfast foods that contain a healthy balance of protein, fats, and complex carbohydrates are good options.

-This is because, unlike simple carbohydrates which provide short bursts of energy and spike blood sugar levels, complex carbohydrates (like oats and wholegrain bread) leave us feeling fuller and energised for longer – because they release energy gradually.
+This is because, unlike simple carbohydrates which provide short bursts of energy and spike blood sugar levels, complex carbohydrates (like oats and whole grain bread) release energy gradually so leave us feeling fuller and energised for longer.

 You may find it useful to read our articles; 9 healthy breakfast ideas to kickstart your day and What are the best and worst foods to eat at different times of the day?